Pediatric Eye Exam in Boise

-Book an appointment with Dr. Jeffrey C. Johnson at Artisan Optics today.
+Book an appointment with Jeffrey C. Johnson, O. D. at Artisan Optics today.
 We will provide a comprehensive eye exam that will detect whether your child has any vision aberrations.

 It’s up to parents to recognize the signs of compromised eyesight and to take the necessary precautions against it.
 Read on to learn the basics of keeping your children’s vision sharp and healthy.

 Why Are Vision Screenings Not Enough?